nextflow-io/nextflow/docs/aws.md

 }
 ```

-Different queues bound to the same or different Compute environments can be configured according to each process' requirements.
+Different queues bound to the same or different Compute Environments can be configured according to each process' requirements.

 ## Container Options

-As of version `21.12.1-edge`, the use of the Nextflow {ref}`process-containerOptions` directive is supported to fine control
+As of version `21.12.1-edge`, the {ref}`process-containerOptions` directive can be used to control
 the properties of the container execution associated with each Batch job.

-Not all the standard container options are supported by AWS Batch.
-These are the options accepted
+The following container options are currently supported:

 ```
 -e, --env string